ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Effects on Joining Nodes ###

-After having selectively updated a group configuration, the effects on candidate joining nodes are the same as defined in {{sssec-effects-overwrite-joining-nodes}} for the case of group configuration overwriting.
+After having selectively updated part of a group configuration, the effects on candidate joining nodes are the same as defined in {{sssec-effects-overwrite-joining-nodes}} for the case of group configuration overwriting.

 ### Effects on the Group Members ###

-After having selectively updated a group configuration, the effects on the current group members are the same as defined in {{sssec-effects-overwrite-group-members}} for the case of group configuration overwriting.
+After having selectively updated part of a group configuration, the effects on the current group members are the same as defined in {{sssec-effects-overwrite-group-members}} for the case of group configuration overwriting.

 ## Delete a Group Configuration ## {#configuration-resource-delete}